GideonTheGeek/woocommerce-getpaid/getpaid_gateway/README.md

 It is recommend that you enable IPN in the plugins settings page, as there are some issues with checking periodically for order updates.

 ##Licence
-Copyright &copy; 2012 Jake Lee Kennedy, Licensed under GPLv3
+Copyright &copy; 2015 sdl, Licensed under GPLv3

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 3, as